DoneDeal0/superdiff/README.md

   - `showOnly` gives you the option to return only the values whose status you are interested in (e.g. `["added", "equal"]`).
     - `moved` and `updated` are only available in `strict` mode.
   - `separation` whether you want a `character`, `word` or `sentence` based diff.
+  - `accuracy`:
+    - `normal` (default): fastest mode, simple tokenization of your text.
+    - `strict`: slower mode, exact tokenization of your text, handle all language subtleties (Unicode, CJK scripts, locale-aware sentence segmentation if a locale is provided, etc.).
-  - `mode`:
+  - `detectMoves`:
-    - `visual` (default): optimized for readability.
+    - `false` (default): optimized for readability.
 Token moves are ignored so insertions don’t cascade and break equality (recommended for UI diffing).
-    - `strict`: tracks token moves exactly.
+    - `true`: tracks token moves exactly.
 Semantically precise, but noisier (a simple addition will move all the next tokens, breaking equality).
   - `ignoreCase`: if set to `true` `hello` and `HELLO` will be considered equal.
   - `ignorePunctuation`: if set to `true` `hello!` and `hello` will be considered equal.
   - `locale`: the locale of your text.
 Enables locale‑aware segmentation.